AkhilJx/Google-Cloud-Healthcare-Platform-using-BigQuery/README.md

 # Google-Cloud-Healthcare-Platform using BigQuery
-various google cloud operations to facilitate Google Cloud Healthcare API
+various google cloud operations to facilitate Google Cloud Healthcare API using BigQuery

 This repository/program was a part of investigating FHIR / Dicom formats of healthcare data.